EU plans tougher consumer laws for Facebook, Gmail

 The European Commission is also planning a new law regulating the commercial practices of online platforms with smaller businesses, seeking to curtail their huge market power.

-EU consumer authorities have been pressing Facebook, Twitter (TWTR.N) and Google to improve their user terms since last year but the changes made by the companies have been deemed insufficient and no enforcement action has been taken so far.
+EU consumer authorities have been pressing Facebook, Twitter (TWTR.N) and Google to improve their user terms since last year.
+While Google’s changes were deemed sufficient, those of Facebook and Twitter only partially addressed the the authorities’ concerns.
+No enforcement action has been taken so far.

 The proposal, if agreed by the European Parliament and member states, would also give consumer authorities more teeth to deal with scandals such as Dieselgate, where German carmaker Volkswagen (VOWG_p.DE) cheated emissions tests.